Incident creation agent

 7.In Skip button name, enter a custom name for the skip button according to your preference.

 8.Under Messaging > Successful creation, enter a success message that the agent shows after the successful Incident creation.
+You can add {IncidentId} and {IncidentLink} in the message, which displays the Incident ID and link to the incident record.

 9.Under Incident handling, configure the following settings: